We know what you’re thinking:

 We recommend starting with the knee raise first.
 Once you can do this comfortably, you can move on to leg raises.

-If you’ve been doing leg raises for awhile, you may need high reps to “Feel the burn.”
+If you’ve been doing a leg raise for a while, you may need high reps to “Feel the burn.”

 When you reach the point where you’re doing about 20-30 reps, it’s time to begin weighted leg raises.